16 Earnings management

 4. Compare the values in the standard deviation column of the “earnings management” rows of Table 1 of Dechow et al. (1995) with the values in the mean column of the standard error rows.
 What is the relationship between these values?
 What would you expect the relationship between these values to be?
 Do you observe similar relations in Table 16.1?

 6. How do you interpret the results from binom_test() reported in Table 16.3?
-Does it make sense to interpret each of the columns independently of the others?
+Does it make sense to interpret each of the columns independent of the others?

 7. Confirm that the coefficient on \(\textit{PART}\) from the regression in fm2a can be recovered from the regression in fm2.
 Are the standard errors the same?